Mint Mobile is a prepaid cell phone carrier that launched in 2015.

 Yes, Mint Mobile supports both international calling and international data roaming.

 International calls from the U.S. to Canada and Mexico are included for free with all Mint Mobile plans.
+Over 160 additional countries are also available at pay-per-use rates.

 Keep in mind that you can always grab an affordable international eSIM plan for better rates on data when traveling abroad.